 BFI National Archive (part of the British Film Institute), London, UK The BFI National Archive holds a substantial number of films from all parts of Urban's career, including productions by the Warwick Trading Company, the Charles Urban Trading Company, Kineto, the Natural Color Kinematograph Company, Eclipse and the Kineto Company of America.
 Three or four of these films include shots of Urban himself, who had the habit of appearing in a number of his non-fiction productions.
 The Archive holds a few Kinemacolor experiments made by G.A.
 Smith.
 The Archive also holds many original Urban catalogues.

-Cineteca del Comune di Bologna, Bologna, Italy Bologna has the largest single collection of surviving Kinemacolor films, twenty-three titles, comprising two fiction films (The Vandal Outlaws and Choosing the Wallpaper) and the remainder travelogues of Italy, Egypt and Britain.
-The collection was only discovered in 1992.
+Cineteca del Comune di Bologna, Bologna, Italy Bologna has the largest single collection of surviving Kinemacolor films, twenty-three titles, comprising two fiction films (The Vandal Outlaws and Choosing the Wallpaper), one reel from With Our King and Queen Through India (The Pageant Procession) and the remainder travelogues of Italy, Egypt and Britain, including some films made by the Italian company Comerio.
+A DVD featuring titles from the collection, with examples of other early colour films, was released in 2017, entitled Kinemacolor and Other Magic.

 Cinémathèque Royale de Belgique, Brussels, Belgium The Cinémathèque has been central in the preservation of the Alan Roberts collection of early cinema titles (compiled by a New Zealand collector), which includes a number of fiction and non-fiction titles made by Urban's French company Eclipse.